coala/coala/docs/index.md

 provide helpful libraries and provides multiple user interfaces.
 (Currently we support only Console output but others will follow.)

+One could say coala unites all language independent parts of a linter and is arbitrarily extensible.

 # What do I get?

 ## As a User

 coala allows you to simply check your code against certain quality requirements.
-The checking routines are named **bears** in coala.
+The checking routines are named **Bears** in coala.
 You can easily define a simple project file to check your project with all bears either shipped with coala or ones you found in the internet and trust.